 Why Running is Better for You

-According to the Center for Disease Control and Prevention, intensity aerobic workouts help to maintain good health and fitness.
+According to the Center for Disease Control and Prevention, intense aerobic workouts help to maintain good health and fitness.
 If not very intense gym workout, indulge in at least 150 minutes of moderate-intensity aerobic exercise or 75 minutes of high-intensity aerobic workout every week to keep up the fitness level.

 Running is a high-intensity aerobic activity, factoring in your pace and vigour.
 Aside from assisting you in shedding the extra kilos, running also improves health in other ways; it helps keep your cardiovascular system well-functioning, relieve stress, improve sleep patterns, and increases appetite.

 However, some of us may not be able to immerse ourselves in more intense exercises due to certain injuries or other health issues like arthritis.
 For such individuals, it is recommended to exercise as intensely as possible but stretching the workout duration.
 However, you should avoid the 12 mistakes that most runners tend to make!